vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 #...
 ```

-Additionally per the above, we also set the server port and explicitly enabled sleuth on rsocket.
+Additionally per the above, we also set the server port and explicitly enabled sleuth on RSocket.
 I also chose `MANUAL` instrumentation-type because it is least invasive, and allows us to 'stack up' on tracing capabilities as we need.

 Next step is to create a couple of messaging endpoints: